rrooggiieerr/xyscreens.py/README.md

 ## Supported projector screens and lifts

-The following projector screens is known to work:
+The following projector screen is known to work:

 - iVisions Electro M Series